 Parrot and Cogi both try to offer premium features to make a case for their premium plans which are over-priced in my opinion.
 I would rather recommend using the popular Evernote app if you are looking to attach images and links to your audio recordings.
 But, it’s a bit of an overkill for a recording app.

-In the end, like always, it all comes down to your personal or professional requirements, what you want and need with your voice recorder app.
+In the end, like always, it all comes down to your personal or professional requirements, what you want and need with your voice and music recording app for Android.

 Which one are you using and why?